backstage/backstage/docs/permissions/getting-started.md

 ### Upgrade to the latest version of Backstage

-The permissions framework itself is new to Backstage and still evolving quickly.
 To ensure your version of Backstage has all the latest permission-related functionality, it’s important to upgrade to the latest version.
 The [Backstage upgrade helper](https://backstage.github.io/upgrade-helper/) is a great tool to help ensure that you’ve made all the necessary changes during the upgrade!

 ### Supply an identity resolver to populate group membership on sign in